Why SAP Security guides always provide so little help?

 Three.
-We started to analyze existing guidelines and standards.
-Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan.
-The guidelines we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
+We started to analyze existing SAP Security guides and standards.
+Currently, there are not many of them, which cover SAP security and all of them are supported by ERPScan product.
+The SAP Security guides we have are as follows: Secure Configuration of SAP NetWeaver® Application Server Using ABAP by SAP, ISACA Assurance (ITAF) by ISACA, and DSAG by German SAP User Group.
 All those standards are great, but, unfortunately, all of them have at least one big disadvantage.
 But let’s be patient and have a better look.
 On those standards:

 Secure Configuration of SAP NetWeaver® Application Server Using ABAP

-First official SAP guide for technical security of NetWeaver ABAP in general.
-Before it only dozens of specific guidelines for every application were made.
+First official SAP Security guide for technical security of NetWeaver ABAP in general.
+Before it only dozens of specific SAP guides for every application were made.
 The first version of this guide was published in 2010, and was followed by version 1.2 in 2012.
 As far as it happened almost 2 years ago, we have to bear in mind that some critical things could be missing for now in our fast-changing world.
 This guideline was created for rapid assessment of most common technical misconfigurations in platform and consists of 9 areas and 82 checks in total.

 Advantages: very brief, but quite informative (only 9 pages) and covers application platform issues, applicable for every ABAP- based platform either ERP or Solution manager or HR, it doesn’t matter.

 Disadvantages: 82 checks is still a lot for a first brief look on secure configuration.
 But what’s more important, standard doesn’t cover access control issues and logging and even in platform security miss some things.
 Finally, it gives people false sense of security if they cover all checks.
 But it wouldn’t be completely true.